-Personally, it’s fun for me to look back older work.
+Thank you for exploring my website.
+Personally, it’s fun for me to look back on older work.
 I see goals accomplished mixed with learning moments.
 I don’t post these for sentimental reasons or for claiming historical significance.
 I only hope that they spark new ideas from students and emerging designers.
-Thank you for exploring my website.

 - Doug May

-Then there’s Roger Black, an art director that has designed more magazines than just about anyone else on the planet.
-Occasionally Roger would be commissioned for projects other than another periodical.
+Then there’s Roger Black, an art director who has designed more magazines than anyone else on the planet.
+Occasionally Roger would be commissioned for projects other than a periodical.
 That’s where I came in.
 Roger not only taught me about typography but also sparked my entrepreneurial spirit.
-This project is unique in many ways, but most notably that the typography was handset metal type.
+This project is unique, but most notably, the typography was handset metal type.
 The cover is a combination of letterpress over silkscreen on imported cover stock.
-The brochure is for a private enclave in Aspen, Colorado.
-The effort was recognized in the CA Design Annual, as well by the Type Directors Club.
+The brochure pictured above is for a private enclave in Aspen, Colorado.
+The craftsman effort was recognized by Communication Arts and by the Type Directors Club.

-I learned a great deal from art director Mary Shanahan at CBS Magazines.
-While at Cuisine, I worked on features with chef Jacques Pepin, wine expert Hugh Johnson, art director George Lois, and a host of outstanding photographers and illustrators.
+I learned a great deal from Mary Shanahan, Art Director at CBS Magazines.
+While at Cuisine, I worked on features with chef Jacques Pepin, wine expert Hugh Johnson, art director George Lois, and many outstanding photographers and illustrators.
 I also gained 10 pounds sampling daily from the test kitchen.